pedestal/pedestal-docs/documentation/application-overview.md

 change.

 The content of the `:derive` and `:emit` sections have been described above.
-For more information about configuring an application, see the [app-tutorial](https://github.com/pedestal/app-tutorial/blob/master/tutorial-client/app/src/tutorial_client/behavior.clj).
+For a more complete example of an application description, see the [app-tutorial](https://github.com/pedestal/app-tutorial/blob/master/tutorial-client/app/src/tutorial_client/behavior.clj).

 The `io.pedestal.app` namespace contains a `build` function which